ACT Math tips

 Find common shapes on the ACT to help you break complex figures into simple polygons.
 Look in particular for triangles; they’re full of valuable information.

 Be on the lookout for common trap answers on the ACT.
-Watch out for answers to steps along the way to the final answer.
-Be careful with negative signs!
+Watch out for answer choices that are steps in your calculations to the final answer, but aren’t what the question actually asked for..
+And be careful with negative signs!

 ACT Math Practice Questions